-BOSSI has undertaken several enhancements to the NSW Register of Surveyors following migration to the Government Licensing System (GLS) platform in March 2020.
-The continued review and enhancement of the register has further reinforced the Board's commitment to improve efficiency, customer service and interaction with the public, reduce red-tape and provide for streamlined digital workflows and reporting outcomes.
+This year, BOSSI began preparations for the implementation of Automatic Mutual Recognition (AMR) for registered surveyors in NSW.
+BOSSI has also begun the transition from the Government Licensing System (GLS) to the new Licence.NSW platform.
+Both these bodies of work reinforce the Board's commitment to improve efficiency, customer service and interaction with the public, reduce red-tape and provide for streamlined digital workflows and reporting outcomes.